 Summary

-If you need to extract the year from a date, you can use the YEAR function.
+To extract the year from a date, you can use the YEAR function.
 In the generic form of the formula above, the date must be in a form that Excel recognizes as a valid date.
+In the worksheet shown, the formula in cell D5 is:

 Generic formula